How to add a rule: basic settings

 Note!
 These parameters can be inherited from the resource settings.

 6. Click the Add option button in the Options section to select the required options.

 How Rules interact with the resource settings

-1. If an option isn't added in Rule, the value is inherited from the resource settings.
+1. If options are not added in Rule, the options are inherited from the resource settings.

-For example, if you do not add options in the Rule for caching settings, the caching settings for content set in the rule will be inherited from the resource settings:
+For example, if you do not add options in the Rule for caching settings, the caching settings for the content specified in the rule will be inherited from the resource settings.

-2. If the option is added to Rule and disabled, you disable this option for the Rule.
+2. If the option is added to Rule but disabled, it is disabled for the Rule.

 Rule creating from a template